 The Foundation Stage and Year 1 Read Write Inc material shown at the parents meeting is below for you to download.
 Just click on the links.

-Mrs Dove is our Reading Leader in school if you would like to talk to her about your child’s phonics and how you can help at home please contact the school office on 01909 550123 and they will arrange an appointment for you to speak to her.
+Miss Jenkinson is our Early Reading Lead in school.
+If you would like to talk to her about your child’s phonics and how you can help at home please contact the school office on 01909 550123 and they will arrange an appointment for you to speak to her.

-From the summer term English Mastery will be taught across Key Stage two with whole school roll out from September.
-It is based on children having access to high quality, age appropriate reading materials and access to a copy of the class text they are reading.
+Mastery English is taught with fidelity across from Year 2 .
+It is based on children having access to high quality, age appropriate reading materials and access to thier own individual copy of the class text they are reading.
 The complete immersion in high quality, whole class texts, will develops young learner’s fluency and depth of understanding in the key reading, writing, grammar and punctuation skills has been proven to have an impact on the quality of literacy teaching and learning.

 Mathematics Mastery is now being taught with fidelity throughout school from Reception to Year Six.
 Every class starts the day with a daily Maths Meeting designed to reinforce maths facts and build on those core arithmetic knowledge foundations that help in all areas of mathematical understanding: number bonds, table facts, measurements, telling the time, reinforcement of geometry properties, days of the week, months of the year, ordinal numbers.